muan/emojilib/README.md

 }
 ```

-If you are looking for the unicode emoji dataset, including version, grouping, ordering, skin tone suppoer, check out [`unicode-emoji-json`](https://github.com/muan/unicode-emoji-json).
+If you are looking for the unicode emoji dataset, including version, grouping, ordering, and skin tone support flag, check out [`unicode-emoji-json`](https://github.com/muan/unicode-emoji-json).

 ## Development